 Memorial Day is a federal holiday set aside to honor men and women who died or were wounded while serving in the United States Armed Forces.
-While all veterans are honored on this day, it is not the day set aside to honor all veterans.
+Memorial Day is not the federal holiday set aside to honor ALL veterans.
 There is another federal holiday set aside for that purpose.

 History of Memorial Day

 The name of the holiday was originally known as Decoration Day.
 It came about long after the Civil War ended in 1865.
 The war claimed more lives than any other war.
-So many people were killed that it was a requirement to provide the first national cemeteries to bury them.
+Because so many people were killed, it was a requirement to provide the first national cemeteries to bury them.

 In 1968, the United States Congress passed a law that Memorial Day would be changed from May 30 to the last Monday in May no matter what date the day falls on.
 The change went into effect in 1971 so federal employees could have a three-day weekend.

 Today, Americans observe Memorial Day and still pay tribute to those who died in the Civil War, and all wars.
 However, they take it to another level by paying tributes to all relatives who have died even though they didn't die or serve in any branch of the military.
 Families visit cemeteries of dead relatives and decorate their graves.
 Every year on Memorial Day, 3:00 p.m. is a designated time for a national moment of remembrance.